stella-cv/stella_vslam/docs/simple_tutorial.rst

       - `link <https://pan.baidu.com/s/11gqp2t-A2kHRntyN8ueqSQ>`__ (Pass: gumj)

-After downloading and uncompressing a zip file, you will find a video file and a config file under the uncompressed directory.
+After downloading and uncompressing a zip file, you will find a video file and a config file (old format) under the uncompressed directory.

 .. code-block:: bash